-Sharing information on safety related experience, including lessons learnt and consequences of incidents and accidents, frequency, technical details and the effect of human factors are of paramount importance for the effective deployment of safe hydrogen systems and infrastructure.
-This information must be reported regularly, for example along with the updated safety plan.
+Sharing information on safety related experience, including lessons learnt and consequences of incidents, frequency, technical details and the effect of human factors are of paramount importance for the effective deployment of safe hydrogen systems and infrastructure.
+This information shall be reported regularly, for example along with the updated safety plan.